 - Bake in the oven for about 6 – 8 minutes.
 Test the donuts with a toothpick for doneness.
 The toothpick should come out clean.
 Remove from oven and cool in the pan for 5 minutes.
 Transfer the donuts to a cooling rack and cool completely.
 If you have extra batter, clean and dry the donut pan.
 Lightly grease and repeat filling the pan.

 - For the glaze, in a medium bowl, add powdered sugar.
-Add the milk and 1½ tablespoons lemon juice.
+Add the milk, 1½ tablespoons lemon juice & pink food coloring (if using).
 Whisk until smooth.
 Add more lemon juice if the frosting is too thick.
 Glaze the donuts and let them set for 20 minutes.

 - If your donut pan is a silicone one, add a baking sheet at the bottom for support while baking.